SteveGos/TagHelpers/README.md

 Tag Helper for displaying and editing of model properties.
 The goal is to simplify the rendering of properties and keep continuity in the rendering of such properties so that a common UI look and feel is established.

+Project has a Demo Web application.
+For all features see project source.

 **With the tag helper**